Low-Carb Diet Improves Diabetes Management Without Medication

 The new study “adds to the growing body of evidence supporting the idea that reducing sugar consumption and promoting lifestyle changes should be the primary interventions for diabetes,” Dr. Chad Savage, an internal medicine physician, told The Epoch Times.

-While the superiority of lifestyle changes over medication has been known for decades, systemic issues hinder implementation, Savage, affiliated with Samaritan Ministries International, a nonprofit health care organization, noted.
+While the superiority of lifestyle changes over medication has been known for decades, systemic issues hinder implementation, according to Savage, who is affiliated with Samaritan Ministries International, a nonprofit health care organization.

 “Many overlook the impact of the government-controlled, insurance-based payment system, which creates a harried physician workforce too rushed to dedicate the time and attention needed to support patients in making these challenging lifestyle changes,” he said.